dangalipo/Toyrobotv2/README.md

 ## Testing
 Tests are written in rspec and are located in ./spec and can be ran with ```bundle exec rspec spec```

+Please note the CLI compontent is not tested as it is:
+- very simple
+- quicker to test by hand that writing brittle specs that stub STDIN.

 ## Discussion
 At a high level, the basis of this solution is a simulator class initializing a Robot, TableTop and